 • Agency Success Toolkit — Designed to help SEO agencies succeed with features like Lead Generator, SEO Reports Generator, and SEO API, to name a few.

 For just $65 monthly, you get access to a 4.2 billion keyword and 1.9 billion backlinks databases across 188 countries.
-Similar to Semrush, you can handle 5 domains and track up to 500 keywords.

 If you are an agency with multiple client projects, you can track up to 2,000 keywords for 30 domains with 3 user seats for just $119 monthly.

-SERanking doesn’t have a free plan.
-So, once your 14-day free trial ends, you’ll lose access to all your data.
+Once your 14-day free trial ends, you’ll lose access to all your data.
 That could be a big deal for your business.

 The Agency Success Pack is only available if you upgrade to either the SERanking Pro ($119/month) or Business ($259/month) plans, and you’ll need to commit to a yearly plan.